Round Burners with Flame Disc

 Around 1890, the burners with the larger flame disc dominated the market.
 The early survey catalogues by Stoll and Goldberg list many such burners, which possibly represented the "non plus ultra" for burners of the time.
 Of course, almost all German burner manufacturers were again on the market with corresponding burners.

 After many years of manufacturing Kosmos burners, Wild & Wessel developed their first flame disc burner from their Kosmos burner, the “Kosmos Vulkan burner”, which still resembled a Kosmos burner but had a large flame disc on a thin pin.
 From this, the Vulkan and Central Vulkan burners were developed with a very innovative, perfectly fitted glass chimney.
-These burners did not need a decidedly upwardly extended deflector, because the task of such a deflector was now taken over by a specially developed glass chimney ("Kniff/Kugel-Zylinder" in German; translated: “pinched/bulged chimney”; see chapter on Glass Chimneys).
+These burners did not need a decidedly upwardly extended deflector, because the task of such a deflector was now taken over by a specially developed glass chimney ("Kniff/Kugel-Zylinder" in German; translated: “pinched/bulged chimney”; see Special Chimneys).

 Among the many other German manufacturers were again Carl Holy (Concurrenz burner), Stobwasser (Prometheus burner), Schubert & Sorge (Intensiv burner), C.F.
 Kindermann (Columbus burner), Kästner & Töbelmann (Adler burner), to name but a few.
 There were many others who had such burners in their program.
 In Austria, Gebr.
 Brünner was represented with their Brillant-Reform burner.